 More than two years later, in September 1993, Carmen’s roommate, Narelle Joy Dummett, then 26, testified at a coroner’s inquest that she and Carmen were injected with heroin by a well-known drug offender named Sam Khoury, then 47 years old.

 On March 10, 1991, Carmen and Dummett attended a sex-for-drugs party at a house in Eagle Vale, where Khoury gave them both a second injection of heroin in the kitchen.
 Afterward, Dummett “felt an immediate high and collapsed on the floor,” as did Carmen, but Carmen never regained consciousness.
-Dummett awoke half-naked with a sore vagina.
+Dummett awoke half-naked, and her genitals were sore.

 She told the court: “I felt slight discomfort as though I’d been interfered with more than once although I only remember having sex on one occasion in the shower … with a man with three or four lines of verse tattooed on his penis.”